Skip to content

 11. University of Oregon

-• Brief Description: UO is a public research university known for its liberal arts, sciences, and environmental programs.
+• Brief Description: UO is a public research university that is widely recognized for its business, science, and journalism programs.

 12. Penn State University